Dimeben/Dimeben/README.md

 - 👋 Hi, I’m @Dimeben
+- 📥 I'm a Product Technician
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently building a porfolio website using JavaScript & React.js
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: www.linkedin.com/in/ben-mccarthy-40812731a
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: When I was 18, I won my local battle of the bands, meaning I got to play at a festival!